Heaven's Gate (religious group): Aftermath

 At least three former members of Heaven's Gate died by suicide in the months following the mass suicide.
 On May 6, 1997, Wayne Cooke and Chuck Humphrey (known as "Rkkody" within the group) attempted suicide in a hotel in a manner similar to that used by the group.
 Cooke died, but Humphrey survived and was saved by authorities.
 Another former member, James Pirkey Jr., died by suicide by a self-inflicted gunshot wound on May 11.
 In February 1998, Humphrey killed himself in Arizona.
-His body was found carrying a five-dollar bill and four quarters in his pocket; next to him, a note: "Do not revive".
+His body was found carrying a five-dollar bill and four quarters in his pocket; next to him was a note that read: "Do not revive".

 On March 22, the same day as the Heaven's Gate suicide, five members of the Order of the Solar Temple group also died in a mass suicide.
 The Solar Temple happened to be a group with similar beliefs, in both cases believing that suicide would allow their souls to be transported into space.
 This led to initial suspicions of a connection, though police investigating the Heaven's Gate deaths refused to acknowledge these speculations.
 The Solar Temple suicides had been timed for the vernal equinox on March 20, not the comet, but owing to several failed attempts it happened only on the 22nd.
 There was no apparent connection between the two groups.

 Although most people considered the event a mass suicide, sociologist and former cult member Janja Lalich referred to the event as "murder".
 UCLA psychiatrist Louis J. West described the dead members as "victims of a hoax [...]
 There was villainy here."

 Two former members, Marc and Sarah King of Phoenix, Arizona, operating as the TELAH Foundation, are believed to maintain the group's website.

-The house at which the mass suicide took place became a stigma on the neighborhood.
+The house at which the mass suicide took place carried a stigma throughout the neighborhood.
 Local residents opted to rename the street on which it was located to "Paseo Victoria".
 The property itself ended up being purchased by a local developer in 1999 for $668,000 during a foreclosure sale, well below half its assessed value of $1.4 million.
 It was subsequently purchased by neighbors who razed the building, built a new house in its place, and changed the address to 18239.